 Employers have lots of responsibilities and a business to keep on track, so it may be tempting to put off reporting and paying super contributions for your employees until another day.

 But it’s important to remember that if you don’t meet your Superannuation Guarantee (SG) obligations you are breaking the law.

 There are penalties for not paying on time and if you continue avoiding your responsibilities, the tax man is likely to impose some extra penalties that can hit both your business and your personal wallet.

 Meeting your SG obligations

 When you have employees, you are required by law to make SG payments on their behalf at least quarterly.

-Employers that don’t do the right thing – or who fail to lodge the necessary paperwork – by the quarterly deadlines are required to pay a Super Guarantee Charge (SGC) and lodge an SGC Statement.
+Employers that don’t do the right thing by the quarterly deadlines are required to pay a Super Guarantee Charge (SGC) and lodge an SGC Statement.

 The SGC has three components:

 - SG shortfall amount (including any choice liability), which is when you do not pay the full SG contribution for your employee or do not correctly follow your choice of fund obligations.

 - Interest on this amount, with the current interest rate being 10%.